Cox Communications: Cox High Speed Internet

 Cox High Speed Internet won the PC Magazine Readers' Choice Award for High Speed Internet in 2003, 2004, 2005, 2007, and 2011.
 In 2014, Cox announced they would begin offering 1 Gbit/s internet speeds under the name "G1GABLAST" in Phoenix, Las Vegas and Omaha, with plans to begin offering it in the rest of their service areas by the end of 2016.
-They also announced that they would double internet speeds for all customers at no cost at the same time.
-They began rolling out the new speeds in Phoenix in early October of the same year.

 In fall 2016, Cox first launched its Panoramic WiFi service in San Diego, Orange County and Santa Barbara, and it became available nationwide on June 13, 2017.

 Cox Digital Telephone

 Cox offers telephone service in the majority of its services areas.
 Various technologies, including circuit switched and hybrid VoIP systems, are used depending on service areas.
 Cox has won multiple J.D.
 Power and Associates awards for its telephone service.

-Cox Homelife

-In 2010 Cox started offering a range of Home Automation and Security service to customers in its Tucson, Arizona market as a trial.
-In 2011, this product was expanded to Cox's entire Arizona market, and was rolled out to additional markets over the next couple of years; it was then renamed as Cox Homelife in all markets.
-In December 2014, Cox Launched Cox Homelife in Louisiana.

 Cox Business

 Cox Business provides voice, data and video services for more than 260,000 small and regional businesses, including health care providers, K-12 and higher education, financial institutions and federal, state and local government organizations.
 According to Vertical Systems Group, Cox Business is the fourth-largest provider of business Ethernet services in the U.S.-based on customer ports and the company ranked highest among small and mid-size business data service providers in J.D.
 Power and Associates telecommunications studies in 2006, 2008 and 2010.
 In 2013, Cox Business had the third largest business-facing enterprise by revenue (of cable providers who provide business services), with $1.2 billion in revenue as of the third quarter of 2013.

 Cox Business is an early adopter of Voice over IP technology and, in 2007, Cox became the first cable provider in North America to deploy a fully owned and managed IP telephony service for businesses, Cox Business VoiceManager.
-Cox Business is expected to launch Managed IP PBX, SIP Trunking and IP Centrex services in 2011, allowing customers to more efficiently route voice traffic over Internet Protocol.
-Cox Business currently supports more than 800,000 business phone lines.